Nick Pratto Player Props: Royals vs. Twins

 Nick Pratto At The Plate

-- He has hit a long ball in five games this year (8.6%), homering in 2.1% of his trips to the plate.
+- Looking at the 59 games he has played this season, he's homered in six of them (10.2%), and in 2.5% of his trips to the dish.

-- In 27.6% of his games this year, Pratto has driven in at least one run.
-In six of those games (10.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 28.8% of his games this year, Pratto has had at least one RBI.
+He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.

-- He has scored in 36.2% of his games this season, with two or more runs scored in 6.9%.
+- In 22 of 59 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.